jasagregoric/IsStreamerLive/README.md

 # IsStreamerLive

-IsLive is a Twitch streamer monitoring application built with Python and Tkinter.
+IsStreamerLive is a Twitch streamer monitoring application built with Python and Tkinter.
 It checks if specified streamers are live and displays alerts.
 You can add, delete, mute, and view information about streamers.

 ## Features